michau/pl.org.civicrm.stomp/README.md

 civicrm_stomp
 =============

-STOMP messages implementation for CiviCRM
+STOMP messages implementation for CiviCRM, as extension

+More TBD